I Won't Be Home for Christmas (The Simpsons): Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, saying "The moderate pleasure to be gleaned from ‘I Won’t Be Home for Christmas’ comes from a show trying to wring some heart and laughs from a quarter-century of well-trod territory.
 The pleasures aren't inconsiderable, but they're effortful."

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He stated that the episode was not as good as past Christmas episodes, but there were some laughs.

+Awards and nominations

-This episode was nominated for an Annie award for outstanding achievement in writing in an Animated TV/Broadcast Production in 2016.
+Writer Al Jean was nominated for an Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production for this episode at the 43rd Annie Awards.